lynnpepin/diy-static-site-generator/README.md

-# Static Site Generator in 10 Minutes
+# DIY Static Site Generator

 A DIY approach to static site generation, using Pandoc.